UpenTech/Mathematics/DiceRollPointCalculator/README.md

 ## An Example

-Following are the outcomes of rolling, represnted by 4x4 matrix
+Following are the outcomes after the rolling, represnted by 4x4 matrix

 |Outcomes|Outcomes|Outcomes|Outcomes|
 |:------:|:------:|:------:|:------:|